Early Childhood Education, M.S. (Birth to Grade 2, Initial/Professional Certification)

 The program is organized to build knowledge and skills through carefully developed course content and related field experience.
 It culminates with student teaching, research methods and assessment, and the planning and implementation of a field project.
 The program of studies should be followed as designed; exceptions may be made only with the approval of the program chair.

-In addition to the courses and experiences above, candidates in the Childhood Education Program must complete the following non-credit required workshops:
+In addition to the courses and experiences above, candidates in the program must complete the following non-credit required workshops:

 - Child Abuse Identification and Reporting

 - Personal Health and Fitness